bestm80eva/FreeRTOS-eZ80F91/readme.txt

 Prepare to build and use this port.
 You need  ZiLOG's	EZ80F910300ZCOG Developer Kit or equivalents.
-Additional ZiLOG's ZDSII Acclaim 5.2.1 Developer Environmen.
+Additional ZiLOG's ZDSII Acclaim 5.2.1 Developer Environment.
 Free download from www.zilog.com

 Now lets go:

 This Demo is based on FreeRTOS V9.0.0rc2.
-Some files were modifiend, because ZiLOG's Dev-Enwironment isn't able to compile FreeRTOS as it is.
+Some files were modified, because ZiLOG's Dev-Enwironment isn't able to compile FreeRTOS as it is.

-The Project are located at “Z:\ZDSII_eZ80Acclaim!_5.2.1\FreeRTOS_V9.0.0rc2” if you install the project on different location you must chage the ZDSII Projetfile too.
+The Project are located at “Z:\ZDSII_eZ80Acclaim!_5.2.1\FreeRTOS_V9.0.0rc2” if you install the project on different location you must change the ZDS II Project file too.

 Start the ZDSII eZ80Acclaim!
-IDE an load the projetfile at Z:\ZDSII_eZ80Acclaim!_5.2.1\FreeRTOS_V9.0.0rc2\FreeRTOS\Demo\ZDSII_eZ80F91\EZ80F91_PortDemo.zdsproj
+IDE an load the project file at Z:\ZDSII_eZ80Acclaim!_5.2.1\FreeRTOS_V9.0.0rc2\FreeRTOS\Demo\ZDSII_eZ80F91\EZ80F91_PortDemo.zdsproj

 There are two configuration included Debug-Ram and Debug-Flash.
 Select Debug-Ram to let the IDE map System-Ram to the start area downloading and running the code on Ram (Debugger only).
 For stand alone system use Debug-Flash.